 At a minimum, Cranbrook’s COVID-related protocols will comply with applicable State of Michigan mandates and align with Oakland Country Health Division and the American Camp Association.
-Proof of vaccination or initial testing will be required.
-Additional testing for unvaccinated campers will be required if attending non-consecutive sessions.
-Indoor mask-wearing will be determined closer to camp.

 The following options can be combined to meet your needs.
 For example, you can choose morning Transportation Service and afternoon Extended Care.
 Logistical information for these additional options are provided in the Parent Welcome Packet emailed to registrants closer to the start of camp.

 Extended Care is available beginning at 7 AM and ending at 6 PM.
 Afternoon care includes a snack.
 Campers enjoy activities, games, and open time outside and in the gym.

 Transportation Service is available to shuttle campers to and from specific stops in Birmingham

 (8:10 AM / 4:10 PM).
 Times and locations are subject to change.
 Campers who are not picked up in time will be transported to Extended Care.

 After Camp Activities include Chess and Coding.
 Space is limited.